top of page

 Systole:

 During ventricular ejection, a small part of the stroke volume immediately flows into the small arteries and arterioles, while the majority distends the elastic walls of the large arteries (notably the aorta).
 This distension stores potential energy within the arterial system, much like the bellows pump below.
 In the picture below, the bellows pump pumps water from a reservoir into a pressurized tank that temporarily holds the incoming water before releasing it steadily to a hose.
+This system is often referred to as a Windkessel model (from the German “air chamber”).

 image.png